microflank/quasar-admin-starter-template/README.md

 # Quasar Base Admin Template

 A quick starter template with the following features
+## Features
-# Analytics Chart
+Analytics Chart
-# Dynamic QTable with highly customized slots
+Dynamic QTable with highly customized slots
-# Global Error Handler
+Global Error Handler
-# Vuex Based Module
+Vuex Based Module
-# Internationalisation with english as base
+Internationalisation with english as base
-# Using https://api.openbrewerydb.org/breweries as base for testing
+Using https://api.openbrewerydb.org/breweries as base for testing

 ## Install the dependencies
 ```bash